lexman/ex-continuous-processing/README.md

 all the value of bringing online new data, is void if existing ones are broken.
 That's why it's important to be able to work locally to solve broken builds.

+### Only push if it works
+You don't want to share some code or some data that does not work.
+That's why we configured our project to work locally.
+You should always run the project before you push, to detect failures.
+And avoid the terrible pattern *fix -> push-to-travis -> find-a-new-bug-in-the-logs -> redo* : it's very time consuming and harmful for your co-workers and people using your data.

+### If you find a bug add a test
-And remember, if you find a bug, you should add a test to avoid regressions !
+And remember, before you fix a bug, you should add a test to prevent future regressions !

 ## Conclusion